jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/README.md

 Fungible Tokens (FT) are digital currencies designed to work as a medium of exchange through a computer network that is not reliant on any central authority, such as a government or bank, to uphold or maintain it.
 Using FTs you will be able to create whatever kind of echangable currency, controlling easily the accounting assinged to the users, and the privileges assigned to each participant to ensure a proper ussage of the network, obviously depending on the role of each user.

-Using Oracle Blockchain you will be able to create in minutes an Hyperledger Fabric network as a founder, or join whatever existing Hyperledger Fabric network as a participant.
+Using Oracle Blockchain we are going to create in minutes an Hyperledger Fabric network as a founder, or join whatever existing Hyperledger Fabric network as a participant.

 In the other hand, App Builder is a toolset developed by Oracle which will help you to create your Smartcontracts abstracting you from all the intrinsic technical complexities, even more when you need to create NFT or FT tokens.
 So, leveraging Oracle Blockchain and AppBuilder you will reduce considerably the time to market for any idea in which NFTs and FTs would be the perfect fit.

 AppBuilder will help you to reduce considerably the complexity of the development, packaging, testing, and deployment of Hyperledger Fabric chaincodes, giving you the option to create them in different languages (TypeScript or Go).